HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Introduction

 \section{Introduction}

-Recent advancements in Large Language Models (LLMs) have significantly expanded their capabilities in complex reasoning and agent-based problem-solving, enabling applications ranging from automated code generation~\cite{chen2021humaneval,li2022alphacode,zhuo2025bigcodebench} to dynamic decision-making systems~\cite{timo2023toolformer,yao2023react}.
-Despite these breakthroughs, existing evaluation frameworks struggle to rigorously assess the full spectrum of LLMs' emergent abilities.
-Traditional benchmarks increasingly fail to capture the nuanced demands of real-world tasks that require iterative reasoning, creative algorithm design, and adaptive tool use.
-This limitation creates a critical gap in understanding whether LLMs can transcend pattern recognition and demonstrate genuine problem-solving ingenuity in real-world scenarios.
+Recent advancements in Large Language Models (LLMs) have significantly expanded their capabilities in complex reasoning and agent-based problem-solving, enabling applications ranging from automated code generation~\citep{li2022alphacode,novikov2025alphaevolve} to dynamic decision-making systems~\citep{timo2023toolformer,yao2023react}.
+Yet existing evaluation frameworks struggle to rigorously assess the full spectrum of these emergent abilities, often failing to capture the demands of real-world tasks that require iterative reasoning, creative algorithm design, and adaptive tool use.
+This shortcoming leaves a critical gap in understanding whether LLMs can move beyond pattern recognition to exhibit genuine problem-solving ingenuity in practice.